-There have also been cases where innocent people were arrested, but never formally charged with a crime due to the facts a prosecutor lacks sufficient evidence for a conviction and rejects the case, commonly known as a “DA Reject.”
+There have also been cases where innocent people were arrested but never formally charged with a crime because a prosecutor lacked sufficient evidence for a conviction and rejected the case, commonly known as a “DA Reject.”

-There are cases where a prosecutor files formal charges, but later decides to drop the case before trail.
-There are also cases where a prosecutor proceeds to a trial, but the defendant was acquitted by a jury.
-In all these situations, an arrest creates a formal record that is publicly available that appears on a background check.
+There are cases where a prosecutor files formal charges but later decides to drop the case before trial.
+There are also cases where a prosecutor proceeds to a trial, but a jury acquits the defendant.
+In all these situations, an arrest creates a formal record that is publicly available and appears on a background check.

 This means a defendant who is factually innocent of committing any crime still has an arrest record.
 Clearly, a record of arrest will often have negative consequences for anyone seeking employment.

-Thus, how is it possible to remove an arrest record for a crime that was never committed?
-If it can be proven you innocent, then you can file a “factual innocence motion” described under California Penal Code 851.8 PC.
-If successful, the arrest record will be sealed and destroyed.
+So, how can an innocent person remove an arrest record for a crime they never committed?
+The answer lies in the 'factual innocence motion' outlined in California Penal Code 851.8 PC.
+If you can prove your innocence, you can file this motion.
+If successful, the arrest record will be sealed and ultimately destroyed.

-It should be noted PC 851.8 is different than an expungement.
-If the motion is granted, then there will not be an indication of the arrest or prosecution for the underlying offense on your criminal record.
+It should be noted that PC 851.8 is different from an expungement.
+If the motion is granted, your criminal record will not indicate the arrest or prosecution for the underlying offense.

 When Can I File a PC 851.8 Factual Innocence Motion?

 The phrase “factual innocence” means you are innocent of a criminal act.
-A PC 851.8 factual innocence motion is used for someone who was wrongfully accused and has to filed within 2 years of the arrest.
+A PC 851.8 factual innocence motion is used for someone who was wrongfully accused and must be filed within two years of the arrest.

 There are several situations when you can make an argument for factual innocence, such as you were:

-- Charged with a crime, taken to trail, but not convicted
+- Charged with a crime, taken to trial, but not convicted

-Under California Penal Code 851.8, your factual innocence motion could be granted that would result in the criminal record being sealed and destroyed.
-The record of the arrest and criminal prosecution will be sealed and destroyed by the law enforcement agency who had jurisdiction over the case, the prosecutor's office who handled the case, and the United States department of Justice.
+Under California Penal Code 851.8, your factual innocence motion could be granted, resulting in the criminal record being sealed and destroyed.
+The record of the arrest and criminal prosecution will be sealed and destroyed by the law enforcement agency that had jurisdiction over the case, the prosecutor's office that handled the case, and the United States Department of Justice.

 Additionally, the arresting police department and Department of Justice will be ordered to seal all arrest reports, booking photographs, and other evidence against you for three years.
-Afterwards, they are legally required to destroy the record about the arrest.
+Afterward, they are legally required to destroy the record of the arrest.
 This means any record of your arrest and prosecution won't appear on any agency's record in California.

 The Petition for Factual Innocence Motion

-In order to request a factual innocence motion under California Penal Code Section 851.8, you have to first petition the law enforcement agency who made the arrest to destroy their record of the arrest.
+In order to request a factual innocence motion under California Penal Code Section 851.8, you have first to petition the law enforcement agency who was arrested to destroy their record of the arrest.
 As stated, the request has to be made within two years from the date of arrest.

-If the law enforcement agency doesn't respond within 60 days after receiving petition, or if they deny the petition, you can make a petition to the court who has jurisdiction over the case to grant an order requiring them to seal and destroy the arrest record.
+If the law enforcement agency doesn't respond within 60 days after receiving the petition, or if they deny the petition, you can make a petition to the court, which has jurisdiction over the case, to grant an order requiring them to seal and destroy the arrest record.

-Under California Penal Code 849.5, and Penal Code 851.6 PC, if arrested and released without being charged with a crime, the arrest has to be deemed “detention only,” and not an arrest.
-This means the criminal record would only show you were detained.
+Under California Penal Code 849.5 and Penal Code 851.6 PC, if arrested and released without being charged with a crime, the arrest has to be deemed “detention only,” not an arrest.
+This means the criminal record would only show that you were detained.

 The Factual Innocence Hearing

-If your criminal attorney proves there was no reasonable cause, then the burden of proof falls on the shoulders of the prosecutor and arresting police officer, who will have to prove there was reasonable cause showing you committed the crime.
+Suppose your criminal attorney proves there was no reasonable cause.
+In that case, the burden of proof falls on the shoulders of the prosecutor and arresting police officer, who will have to prove there was reasonable cause showing you committed the crime.

-After all the evidence was presented to the court, the judge will either grant or deny your petition for factual innocence.
+After all the evidence is presented to the court, the judge will either grant or deny your petition for factual innocence.

 What If the PC 851.8 Factual Innocence Motion is Granted?